shepmaster/temporal-coupling/README.md

 it looks at what files are changed and committed together.

 The premise is that files that change at the same time are coupled.
-In certain cases, like a class and it's unit tests, this coupling would be expected and a good sign.
+In certain cases, like a class and its unit tests, this coupling would be expected and a good sign.
 In other cases, such as two seemingly unrelated classes, the high amount of coupling could be a code smell.